Tugyguhn/MineSwift/README.md

 # MineSwift
-A Bad Minecraft Auto-Clicker inn python
+A Bad Minecraft Auto-Clicker in python